renesas-rz/rzg2_flash_writer/README.md

-# RZ/V2M Flash Writer
+# RZ/V2MA Flash Writer

 <Div Align="right">
 Renesas Electronics Corporation

-Feb 15, 2022 updated.
+Sep 29, 2022 updated.
 </Div>

-RZ/V2M flash writer is a sample software to write loader binary images to eMMC on RZ/V2M.
+RZ/V2MA flash writer is a sample software to write loader binary images to eMMC on RZ/V2MA.

 ## 1. Overview

-This README explains how to use RZ/V2M flash writer.
+This README explains how to use RZ/V2MA flash writer.
-Refer to "RZ/V2M Linux Package Yocto recipe Start-Up Guide" for the detail.
+Refer to "RZ/V2MA Linux Package Start-Up Guide" for the detail.

 ## 1.1.
 README Contents